How to Effectively Write Text Messages in Your Book: Tips & Techniques

 Formatting Text Messages in Your Manuscript

 When incorporating text messages into a book, maintaining clarity and readability is paramount.
 The formatting should distinguish text messages from the rest of the narrative without disrupting the flow.
-Here are some techniques:
+Here are the most effective techniques:

 1. Use Italics or a Different Font: Displaying text messages in italics or a different font helps separate them from regular prose.
 For example, using a monospaced font like Courier mimics the appearance of digital communication.